csatuic/cs361-website/docs/labs/lab12.md

 ## Tips and Tricks

-1. While running program on remote system, gui based Wireshark will not be available directly.
-Thus it is recommended to use tshark or tcpdump to capture the packets and store them in pcap file on remote system.
+-  While running program on remote system, GUI based Wireshark will not be available directly.
+Thus it is recommended to use `tshark` or `tcpdump` to capture the packets and store them in pcap file on remote system.
     This file can be later analyzed with Wireshark.
+You can install `tshark` on Linux using `sudo apt-get update && sudo apt-get install tshark -y`.
+Similar to Python `tcpdump` is pre-installed with most Linux distributions and MacOS. <u>Please note that installing programs and capturing traffic require admin privilege which is not available on SystemsX.</u>
+    The following commands tell `tshark` and `tcpdump` to capture traffic on a specific interface:

 ```bash
     sudo tshark -i <interface name> -w <filename>.pcap
     sudo tcpdump -i <interface name> -w <filename>.pcap
 ```

-2. Filters are valuable features of Wireshark.
+-  Filters are valuable features of Wireshark.
 Simply Right Click on any field within Packet Details Pane and select Apply as Filter.
 Now only packets satisfying filters will be displayed.
+For instance, using the following filter will display packets with `tcp` port `1234`, and source and destination IP address `1.2.3.3` and `1.2.3.4`.

 ```bash
     (tcp.dstport == 1234) && (ip.dst == 1.2.3.4) && (ip.src == 1.2.3.3)
 ```

-3. Many times you might face the issue of "Port Already in use" even though program seems terminated.
+-  Many times you might face the issue of "Port Already in use" even though program seems terminated.
     In this case find pid associated with that port using netstat and kill the program using acquired pid.

 ```bash